e-kotov/rJavaEnv/README.md

 <!-- badges: end -->

-Solve common issues with `Java` environment management in `R` for users of `Java`/`{rJava}`-dependent `R` packages such as `{r5r}`, `{opentripplanner}`, `{xlsx}`, `{openNLP}`, `{rWeka}`, `{RJDBC}`, `{tabulapdf}`, and many more. `{rJavaEnv}` prevents common problems like
+Quickly install ‘Java’ SDK without administrative proviliges and set environment variables in current R session or project to solve common issues with ‘Java’ environment management in ‘R’.
+Recommended to users of `Java`/`{rJava}`-dependent `R` packages such as `{r5r}`, `{opentripplanner}`, `{xlsx}`, `{openNLP}`, `{rWeka}`, `{RJDBC}`, `{tabulapdf}`, and many more. `{rJavaEnv}` prevents common problems like